-To get the most benefit from Percent Daily Values, use them to choose foods high in vitamins, minerals and fiber — and to limit foods high in fat and sodium.
+So get in the habit of checking DVs to choose foods high in vitamins, minerals and fiber, and low in saturated fat, added sugar and sodium.

 - How to understand and use the Nutrition Facts label.
 U.S. Food and Drug Administration. http://www.fda.gov/food/ingredientspackaginglabeling/labelingnutrition/ucm274593.htm.
 Accessed May 20, 2016.